Pranavs05/Pranav_Camino_Backend_Challenge/README.md

 Note :
 * Test request for non existent id by replacing /status?id=897079 with  /status?id=4567 to see message.
 * Test  post request for duplicate entry with changes in minor details in the .json file like number/address then see update message.
+* Unit tests are defined to test locally.
 * Refer to test_screenshots for all the above tests.

 # Assumptions: